yuruwang26/ELAP-seq-v4/README.md

 ## 1. processing of Fastq reads

 Only R2 is used.
 After trimming UMI, the begnning of R2 will be the RT stop site.
-Can otherwise redesign the ligation adapters to have R1 from single end sequencing is sufficient for analysis.
+Can otherwise redesign the ligation adapters to use R1 from single end sequencing.

 ### 1) trim adapter